ikriv/AspNetCallsWinService/Readme.md

-TL;DR File [MyCommunication/WcfWrapper.cs](https://github.com/ikriv/AspNetCallsWinService/blob/wcf/MyCommunication/WcfWrapper.cs) contains C# code for creating WCF client and server without configuration.
+TL;DR File [MyCommunication/WcfWrapper.cs](https://github.com/ikriv/AspNetCallsWinService/blob/remoting/MyCommunication/RemotingWrapper.cs) contains C# code for creating .NET Remoting client and server without configuration.

 # How ASP.NET can call Windows Service

-This is a complete sample that demonstrates how to call a Windows Service from an ASP.NET Web API application using WCF.
-The "remoting" branch is a version that uses .NET Remoting instead of WCF.
+This is a complete sample that demonstrates how to call a Windows Service from an ASP.NET Web API application using .NET Remoting.
+The "wcf" branch is a version that uses WCF instead of .NET Remoting.

 Included parts are
 - HTML client (JQuery)